nMoncho/helenus/docs/README.md

     .prepare[String]
     .as[Hotel]

-// We can extract a single result using `headOption`, or
+// We can extract a single result using `nextOption`, or
-// use `to(Coll)` to transform the result to a collection hotelsById.execute("h1").headOption
+// use `to(Coll)` to transform the result to a collection hotelsById.execute("h1").nextOption
 ```

 For a more detailed guide on how to use Helenus, please read our [wiki](wiki).
 We also provides